Whiteboard videos don’t look like much – but they convert amazingly well.

 Provide a distraction-free environment

-There’s one thing that everyone overlooks when trying to figure out how to make a whiteboard animation video.
+There’s one thing that everyone overlooks when trying to figure out how to make a whiteboard and cartoon animation video.
 Here it is:

 The video alone is not responsible for your conversion rate.